tmacwill/understanding-computers/2-binary.markdown

 This representation is called **binary** (as opposed to decimal).
 In this world, we'll represent numbers using a ones place, a twos place, a fours place, an eights place, a sixteens place, and so on.
 Now, rather than using ten digits to represent numbers, we'll only use two: 0 and 1.
 That means that we can represent each digit in a binary number with one bit.
 Any number then, can be represented as a collection of bits!

-Let's see how we can use bits and binary to represent numbers by translating the binary number 10110 into decimal.
+Now, let's try converting a slightly larger binary number into decimal.
+Our goal now is to figure out what number is represented by 10110.
 First, we'll fill in our new table, this time using only zeroes and ones:

 <table style="text-align: center">
     <tr>